 incident will have far-reaching implications for the peace process."
 2

-The tsunami in late 2004 caused massive devastation, particularly in the Tamil areas of the island.
+A tsunami in late 2004 caused massive coastal devastation, particularly in the Tamil areas of the island.
 The hopes that the disaster might inspire both sides to cooperate were dashed when both sides argued over the distribution of international aid.
 There were allegations by UNICEF that the Tamil Tigers were recruiting soldiers from among the children orphaned by the tsunami.

 A major push by the Sri Lankan Army ended hostilities in 2009-MAY after "... almost the entire civil and military leadership of the LTTE were killed.
 Tens of thousands of LTTE cadres surrendered to government troops."
 3 There were rumors of atrocities.